andyrozman/pumpX2/README.md

 [![](https://jitpack.io/v/com.atech-software/pumpX2.svg)](https://jitpack.io/#com.atech-software/pumpX2)

 # IMPORTANT
-No developemnet is being done in this fork.
+No development is being done in this fork.
 Fork was created purely for creating builds, so that development based on this library can continue for next pump (t-mobi).

 # PumpX2